 Amount Invested: $195,000 Amount Invested: $200,000

-Additionally, by delaying savings by one year, the individual on the left lost out on $48,000. $5,000 of this was the savings for one year, but the remaining $43,000 is the amount of compounded growth lost.
+As you can see, by delaying savings by one year, the individual on the left actually lost out on $48,000. $5,000 of this was the savings for one year, but the remaining $43,000 is the amount of compounded growth lost.
 People always say, “It’s okay.
 I’ll start saving next year.
 One year cannot hurt anything.”
 When in reality, when you delay savings for one year, you are not missing out on the first year of gains.
-You are missing out on the last year of gains, and that is when the account will have the most compounded growth.
+You are missing out on the last year of gains and that is when the account will have the most compounded growth.

-If you have any questions about taxes, our 401(k)-recommendation service, or anything else, please call our office at (586) 226-2100.
+If you have any questions about your investment portfolio, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please contact us.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

 If you found this article helpful, consider reading: